 Helpful tip: Regardless of the prestige of a particular publication or scientist, anything synonymous with the word "assume" is not scientific, but taking you into the realm of the scientist's imagination.
 The Greeks already did mythology; we're supposed to be beyond that.

 But I can't!
-(Except for Rabbi Meir Lehmann's books, which are based on true stories.)
+(Except for Rabbi Meir Lehmann's books, which are also based on true stories.)

 Have you ever read a fantasy or science fiction novel featuring God?
 (With maybe one or two exceptions, they are always either polytheistic or atheistic.)